Dhruvsr/dhruvnotes/src/site/notes/Dhruv's Digital Garden - Index.md

 # Dhruv's Digital Garden 🌱

-**Hello, and welcome to** <mark class="Green">Dhruv's Digital Garden!</mark> In this repository, you will be able to navigate through the intricacies of my **second brain** 🧠, or at least that's what I want this to be.
+**Hello, and welcome to** <mark class="Green">Dhruv's Digital Garden!</mark> In this repository, you will be able to navigate through the intricacies of my **second brain** 🧠; a repository of my online notes.
 This isn't the *full access* to all my notes, but through this directory you will be able to access the ones that I wish to keep <mark class="Red">public</mark>.
 **If I have linked you to a specific note and you arrive here**, you may be confused.
 If this is the case please go to the exact link which I may have sent you to avoid any confusion.